NYC Murder Lawyer Cody Warner Discusses Homicide Charges

 What is a “Crime of Passion” killing?

 A “crime of passion” killing is one where the accused killed someone else while in an extremely emotionally disturbed state.
-However, the defendant’s emotional state must be considered reasonable under the circumstances and the defendant must have acted without a “cooling off” period.
+The defendant’s emotional state must be considered reasonable under the circumstances and the defendant must have acted without a “cooling off” period.
 In other words, the defendant acted in the heat of the moment.

 Speak with NYC Murder Lawyer Cody Warner Today